flisanp/ms2-barcelona-guide/README.md

 #### CSS Testing
-https://jigsaw.w3.org/css-validator/ - showed 2 warnings regarding bootstrap implement.
+https://jigsaw.w3.org/css-validator/ - showed 2 warnings regarding bootstrap presets.
 ![css](https://github.com/flisanp/ms2-barcelona-guide/blob/91de1cbecc0b7f96bf79c18700f34785ed8b6d0e/readme%20assets/bugs/css-valid.png)

 #### JS Testing
 https://jshint.com/ -
-script.js ![script](https://github.com/flisanp/ms2-barcelona-guide/blob/91de1cbecc0b7f96bf79c18700f34785ed8b6d0e/readme%20assets/bugs/script-js.png)
+weather.js - No errors or warnings to show script.js ![script](https://github.com/flisanp/ms2-barcelona-guide/blob/91de1cbecc0b7f96bf79c18700f34785ed8b6d0e/readme%20assets/bugs/script-js.png)
 map.js ![map](https://github.com/flisanp/ms2-barcelona-guide/blob/91de1cbecc0b7f96bf79c18700f34785ed8b6d0e/readme%20assets/bugs/map-js.png)![map](https://github.com/flisanp/ms2-barcelona-guide/blob/91de1cbecc0b7f96bf79c18700f34785ed8b6d0e/readme%20assets/bugs/map-unused.png)
-weather.js - No errors or warnings to show

 Warnings regarding *unused variable*: those functions are being called from the HTML file, so within the context of just the js file they are undefined, but they are in use by the HTML file.
 JShint only validates the JavaScript file and doesn't take into account that functions may be being called from outside the file.

 Warning regarding *Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (closeOtherInfo, map, infoObj)*: I will not have the time to solve this semantic warning issue now without breaking  the code.
-The functionality of the code works despite this so I've decided to keep it like that for the time beeing.
+The functionality of the code works despite this so I've decided to keep it like that for the time beeing and fix it in the future.

 #### Accessibility test
 https://wave.webaim.org - No warnings to show